 Driving: From the Bay Bridge / Highway #80 / Oakland Airport * Follow signs to San Francisco / Bay Bridge * Here is a link to driving directions from Oakland International Airport.
 From San Francisco Airport / The Peninsula * Here is link to driving directions from SFO.

-*OTHER NEARBY GARAGES: 175 Drumm St. about .1 miles away.
+OTHER NEARBY GARAGES: 175 Drumm St. about .1 miles away.
 3 Embarcadero Center at 266 Davis St. also .1 miles away.
-2 Embarcadero Center at 291 Davis St. *Google parking in the area or use Spothero for other options.
+2 Embarcadero Center at 291 Davis St. Search Google Maps for parking in the area or use SpotHero for other options.

 Airport Taxi – Taxis are available from the lower level of each terminal at SFO.
 Travel time is generally 30 minutes.
-Cost is around $85-$110.
+The cost is around $85-$110.

 Airport Bus – Shared-ride shuttle vans are available from the upper level of each terminal at SFO.
 Transportation time is generally 30 to 45 minutes.
 Cost is $5 and up.